gravitational/workshop/gravity_networking.md

 A firewall is a device for monitoring or controlling network traffic that crosses the firewall based on some configuration.
 At the simplest, configuration in the firewall will block or allow traffic based on simple rules, such as matching a port.
 However, many firewalls now have lots of features that allow for lots of flexibility in how the firewall acts.

-Many OSes also include an endpoint firewall, so a system such as linux can have firewall policy for all packets processes by the OS.
+Many OSes also include an endpoint firewall, so a system such as linux can have firewall policy for all packets processed by the OS.

 ### Network Address Translation (NAT) / Port Address Translation (PAT)

 NAT and PAT are the ability to substitute addresses or port numbers as a packet is processed by a device.
-The number of IPv4 addresses are limited, so many networks use privately routable IP addresses.
+The number of IPv4 addresses available are limited, so many networks use privately routable IP addresses.
 Private IP addresses only exist within a corporation, or set of networks, so to reach the internet, a device can translate IP addresses between private IP addresses and a shared public IP address.

 Example: Most routers provided by an ISP, at least in North America, will give all computers on the home network an IP address like 192.168.1.5.
-The ISP will then issues a public IP address, such as 8.8.2.3.
+The ISP will issue a public IP address, such as 8.8.2.3.
 All computers on the home network can communicate with the internet, but the ISP router will NAT the packets to 8.8.2.3 when communicating on the internet.

 Note: Commonly NAT and PAT together is just referred to as NAT.